act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 #### Passed Example 5

-This is a link that is a descendant of a paragraph element and the underline is removed but the link has a text contrast of more than 3:1 compared to the other text in the paragraph and when it receives focus or hover an underline appears.
+This is a link that is a descendant of a paragraph element.
+The underline is removed, but the link has a text contrast of more than 3:1 compared to the other text in the paragraph.
+When the link receives focus an underline appears.
+When the link received hover an underline appears.

 ```html
 <html>